Vexatious litigation: Scotland

 The Scottish Courts and Tribunals Service holds a published list of members of the public who have habitually and persistently instituted vexatious legal proceedings without reasonable ground, and have been declared vexatious litigants under the Vexatious Actions (Scotland) Act 1898.
 This piece of legislation has been repealed, and replaced by incorporation into section 100 of the Courts Reform (Scotland) Act 2014.
 Under this legislation, the Inner House of the Court of Session can make an order to prevent a person accused of vexatious litigation from raising or progressing any civil legal proceedings without permission from a judge of the Outer House of the Court of Session.
 Such an Order may have a specified time period, or may run indefinitely.
-The published list of such individuals, as of January 2021, contains eleven names.
+The published list of such individuals, as of December 2024, contains thirteen names.

 United States

+The American Rule regarding attorneys' fees, a unique practice among developed countries, is sometimes cited as a contributing factor to vexatious litigation in the United States.

+As of 2007, several states have vexatious litigant laws — California, Florida, Hawaii, Ohio, and Texas.

 California

-As required by California law, the Judicial Council of California maintains an online Vexatious Litigant List containing the names of several thousand individuals and companies who have been deemed vexatious.
-Publication of this list began in 1991 and only orders filed from 1991 to the present are included on the list.
-Unless they are represented by an attorney, persons named on the list are prohibited from filing any new litigation in California without first obtaining permission from the presiding justice or presiding judge of the court where the filing is proposed.
-Under California Code of Civil Procedure § 391.7(a), any vexatious litigant who disobeys such a prefiling order may be punished for contempt of court.
+The Judicial Council of California maintains an online monthly Vexatious Litigant List containing the names of several thousand vexatious individuals and companies.
+Orders filed from 1991 to the present are included on the list.
+Unless represented by an attorney, persons on the list may not file any new litigation in California without first obtaining permission from the presiding judge of the court.
+Under California Code of Civil Procedure § 391.7(a), any vexatious litigant who disobeys the prefiling order may be punished for contempt of court.

 Under California law a vexatious litigant is someone who does any of the following, most of which require that the litigant be proceeding pro se, i.e., representing himself: